Nandddy/Communiti/README.md

 This browser based web application to ...
 * Edmond's bullet point goes here.
 * Hi my name is Jason.
 I'm excited about this project because ...
+* Hi, I am Andy.
+I'm excited about this project because.

 ## Technologies
 Technologies used for this project: